Beretta PX4 Upgrades

 The Beretta PX4 is a high quality DA/SA hammer fired handgun.
 It is extremely reliable and with low recoil flip due to its rotating barrel lockup rather than the typical tilting barrel.
 Good as it is, Langdon Tactical offers a number of upgrades ranging from parts to complete pistols with custom triggers, safeties, and other goodies.
 Many of these upgrades are available as drop-in replacement parts.

-I bought two of the minor upgrades, an 11# hammer spring and the Optimized Performance Trigger Bar.
+I bought three of the minor upgrades, an 11# PX4 Chrome Silicon Hammer Spring, the Optimized Performance Trigger Bar, and the Stealth Lever Kit.

 Langdon sells a range of hammer spring weights.
 11# is the second lightest, which they recommend for all ammunition.
 Their 10# unit is recommended for American factory ammunition only as some European ammo has harder primers.